British nurse Lucy Letby imprisoned for life for the murders of 7 babies and attempted murders of 6

 During Letby’s 10-month trial, prosecutors said that in 2015 the hospital started to see a significant rise in the number of babies who were dying or suffering sudden declines in their health for no apparent reason.

-Some suffered “serious catastrophic collapses” but survived after help from medical staff.
+Some suffered “serious catastrophic collapses” but survived after getting help from medical personnel.

-Letby was on duty in all of the cases, with prosecutors describing her as a “constant malevolent presence” in the neonatal unit when the children collapsed or died.
+Letby was on duty in all of the cases, with prosecutors describing her as a “constant malevolent presence” in the neonatal unit when the children experienced medical distress or died.
 The nurse harmed babies in ways that were difficult to detect, and she persuaded colleagues that their collapses and deaths were normal, they said.

 Senior doctors said over the weekend that they had raised concerns about Letby as early as October 2015 and that children might have been saved if managers had taken their concerns seriously.

-Letby was finally removed from frontline duties in late June of 2016.
+Letby was finally removed from front-line duties in late June 2016.
 She was arrested at her home in July 2018.

-An independent inquiry will be conducted into what happened at the hospital and how staff and management responded to the spike in deaths.
+After Letby was arrested, police found a note in her home that served as a chilling confession: “I killed them on purpose because I’m not good enough to care for them,” she wrote.
+“I am a horrible evil person.”

+The mother of Child C wept on the witness stand as she spoke of the loss of her firstborn, a “feisty” and “defenseless baby boy.”

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.